hallegv/lmu/README.md

 # LMU
-All directory of all relevant computer science courses and projects completed at Loyola Marymount University.
+A directory of all relevant computer science courses and projects completed at Loyola Marymount University.

 ## Courses